sw20-tug/ASD-Afternoon-2/README.md

 # ASD: Afternoon 2

-This is the repository for the team *ASD: Afternoon 2*
+This is zeitgenosse's repository for the team *ASD: Afternoon 2*, HOTEL it is.